rrnewton/haskell-lockfree/README.md

 ================================================================================

 This is a multi-package repository.
-The following directories correspond to the following packages:
+The following directories each correspond to exactly one cabal package:

- * [AbstractDeque]:  "abstract-deque"
- * [MichaelScott]: "lockfree-queue"
- * [ChaseLev]: "chaselev-deque"
- * [MegaDeque]: "mega-deque"
- * [atomic-primops]: atomic-primops
- * [CAS] __deprecated__: IORefCAS legacy IORefCAS, subsumed by atomic-primops

-Please see the .cabal files for descriptions of each package.
-Here's a brief summary:

-  * AbstractDeque - abstract interface for single and double ended queues, plus reference implementation in pure Haskell
+ * [abstract-deque]: AbstractDeque - abstract interface for single and double ended queues, plus reference implementation in pure Haskell
-  * MichaelScott - classic Michael & Scott algorithm for single ended queues
+ * [lockefree-queue]: classic Michael & Scott algorithm for single ended queues
-  * ChaseLev - Work-stealing "1.5" ended deques.
+ * [chaselev-deque]: work-stealing "1.5" ended deques.
-  * MegaDeque - a package that picks the best implementation for the interface constraints, which are expressed at the type level.
+ * [mega-deque]: a package that picks the best implementation for the interface constraints, which are expressed at the type level.

-  * AtomicPrimops - *safe* CAS/FAA on various kinds of mutable locations
+ * [atomic-primops]: *safe* CAS/FAA on various kinds of mutable locations
-  * CAS - Compare and swap operations for IORefs.
-Generally unsafe.
+ * [atomic-primops-foreign]: Add on package that provides an FFI based implementation of counters.

+Please see the .cabal files for more detailed descriptions of each package.

 How to Test and Install
 ================================================================================